tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ## **Dependencies**
 * It depends on third-party library [ProtoBuf](https://developers.google.com/protocol-buffers/)
 * It depends on a series of proto files defined in TensorFlow.
-Plugin authors must keep a copy of those files in plugin.
+Plugin authors must keep a copy of those files in the plugin.
 * It depends on Modular TensorFlow [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190305-modular-tensorflow.md)

 ## **Engineering Impact**